The Left's Deadly Blame-Shifting Charade: 'Racist Cops'

 Democrat Party leaders insist there is an epidemic of racist police violence against black people, the result of “systemic racism.”
 They have spent the last six weeks blame-shifting decades of their disastrous leftist urban policy failures onto police officers based on the criminal actions of one bad cop in Minneapolis.
 That has, with their intervention, unleashed a flood of looting and violence across the nation.

-As I have noted previously, those in charge of Minneapolis and the state of Minnesota where an MPD officer killed George Floyed are ALL Democrats.
-But leftists never let facts get in the way of their political agenda, especially when they can use all the hate as fodder to defeat Donald Trump in four months.
+As I have noted previously, those in charge of Minneapolis and the state of Minnesota, where an MPD officer detained George Floyd under his knee and Floyd died, are ALL Democrats.
+But leftists never let facts get in the way of their political agenda, especially when they can use all the hate as fodder to defeat Donald Trump in November.

 Blame-shifting to the men and women in blue, who are on the front lines protecting Americans from the effluent of generations of Democrat policies, is a deadly ruse, given the black-on-black slaughter taking place every day in our major cities.
 That is not a “police problem,” and every person involved in the diversionary protests, ostensibly about the death of one Minneapolis resident, have the blood of THOUSANDS of mostly black men, women, and children on their hands.